Home Assistant Integration¶

 | Repository | kamerplanter-ha (standalone GitHub repo) |

-| Installation | HACS (Home Assistant Community Store) or manual |
+| Installation | HACS (Home Assistant Community Store, the standard HA add-on marketplace) or manual |

 | Communication | REST API polling against Kamerplanter backend |